Descanonge/tomate/doc/source/tutorial.rst

 =======================

 A data object needs a few objects to be functionnal, namely: coordinates, a vi, and filegroups.
-Creating these can be a bit daunting.
-The constructor module provides ways to easily create a data object, and conduct the scanning if the data is on disk.
+The constructor object provides ways to easily create a data object, and conduct the scanning if the data is on disk.

 This page will break down a typical database creation script, and present